shanecelis/nano9/README.md

   [`bevy_ecs_tilemap::TilemapBundle`](https://docs.rs/bevy_ecs_tilemap/latest/bevy_ecs_tilemap/type.TilemapBundle.html).
   In this way the comfortable world of Pico-8 can help introduce one to the world of Bevy, and it can also provide affordances not possible in Pico-8.
-For instance one could query on-screen entities for collision information.
+For instance one could query on-screen entities for collision information with a suitable extension.

 ## Install